jworley/gatsby-source-youtube/README.md

 # gatsby-source-youtube

-A [gatsby](https://www.gatsbyjs.org/) source plugin for fetching videos for a Youtube channel by channel ID.
+A [gatsby](https://www.gatsbyjs.org/) source plugin for fetching videos from a list of Youtube channels using their channel IDs.

 Learn more about Gatsby plugins and how to use them here: https://www.gatsbyjs.org/docs/plugins/